Top 5 Trails Within 30 Minutes of Rapid City

 City views from Hanson-Larsen Memorial Park in Rapid City

 Hanson-Larsen Memorial Park is the” choose your own adventure” of mountain parks.
-I can’t pick just one trail in the park, as I rarely take the same set of trails twice, but the views of Rapid City from HLMP, or M-Hill as we locals tend to call it, make me remember why I love living in Rapid City.
-It’s the perfect spot for a quick workout as it is practically in the heart of downtown.
+We can't pick just one trail in the park, as each option offers something different, but the views of Rapid City from HLMP, or M-Hill as we locals tend to call it, make it easy to fall in love with Rapid City.
+It’s the perfect spot for a quick hike as it is practically in the heart of downtown.
 Another great option without even leaving Rapid City is the trail network of Skyline Wilderness Area located next to Dinosaur Park.

 2. Little Elk Creek Trail

 Almost exactly 20 minutes from Rapid City, Little Elk Creek Trail follows Little Elk Creek for three miles, almost to Dalton Lake near Nemo.
 The trail meanders up a gravel road, and then becomes single-track as it follows the flow of the creek.
 This trail is beautiful year round, but it shines when the leaves are changing in the fall.
-Kaya loves that it’s a well-kept trail, with swimming holes and small waterfalls to splash in.
+It’s a well-kept trail, with swimming holes and small waterfalls to splash in.

 3. Stratobowl Rim Trail